IJSComplexMatter/dtmm/doc/introduction.rst

 .. note::

-   This package is still in its early stage of development, and it should be considered experimental.
+   This package is still in its early stage of development, so it should be considered experimental.

 Highlights
 ----------